trnsrt/ts/_drafts/2022-09-23-why-devcon-7-should-be-in-istanbul.md

 If sending a couple of students to global events creates such an outcome, just imagine the effect of bringing developers from all around the globe to Istanbul.

-Turan Sert has been active in finance and technology for over two decades.
-His previous business experience includes, financial audit (Arthur Andersen), investment banking (Garanti Bank), management consulting (Booz Allen), investment management (Fiba Holding), and operations (Ozyegin University) as well as entrepreneurship in a technology startup.
-He has been focusing on Web3 s over the last five years, and published two books called "Sorularla Blockchain - Questions on Blockchain" (in Turkish) in 2019 and "Sorularla DeFi Merkeziyetsiz Finans - Questions on DeFi Decentralized Finance" in 2022.
-He currently acts as an advisor to BlockchainIST Center.
-Mr. Sert holds an BA degree in management from Bogazici University and an MBA from Harvard Business School.

 ---

 *None of the views expressed in this article should be considered as investment advice*